bovine/nodetcl/README.md

   5
 ```

-`call` also converts return values: lists become arrays, dicts become objects and numbers are returned as numbers, not as strings.
+`eval` and `call` both convert their Tcl return values to JavaScript data types: lists become arrays, dicts become objects, and numbers are returned as numbers (not as strings).

 Return values from custom procs can also have different types, just like call's arguments: